 The surplus in supply and the downward dynamic on prices continue to require a strategy of capex rationalization, addressed to projects with lower break-even and initiatives finalized to cost reduction.

-To achieve the target of limiting global temperature increase, natural gas will play a central role as main full alternative to carbon.
+To achieve the target of limiting global temperature increase, natural gas will play a central role as a main full alternative to carbon.

 Companies operating in the energy sector have to face with challenges arisen from COP21 such as climate change and gradual decarbonization process.
 In this context, natural gas represents an opportunity for a strategic repositioning, due to gas low carbon intensity and the integration with renewable sources in order to produce electricity.
 To achieve these targets the promotion of policies aimed to replace coal in electricity generation will be crucial.